-Take a deep breath of that fresh spring air because winter is behind us, and we’ve all got an extra “spring” in our step!
+Take a deep breath of that fresh (almost) spring air because winter is just about behind us, and we’ve all got an extra “spring” in our step!

 As the ice and snow melts away, now is really the best time to do a full inspection on the exterior of your home for any damage that the winter weather may have caused.
 This is also a good time to get your warm weather units (i.e. your air conditioning unit, lawn mower and lawn care items) ready for summer.
 While you’re checking, and inspecting, don’t forget to test your interior smoke alarms and carbon monoxide detectors!
 In Canada, there are about 24,000 house fires each year.
 In fatal, preventable house fires, more than 1/3 of the homes didn’t have a working smoke detector.